oceansofcode/oceansofcode.github.io/README.md

 These design decisions were made because:

 1. **Longevity**: Frameworks and libraries all become outdated at some point.
 Re-implementing the portfolio with a newer technology will be more difficult than refactoring existing native code when new ECMAScript features are released (i.e. refactoring promises to async/await).
+Updating node-packages is far quicker than updating an entire framework over the years.
 2. **Performance**: ESnext code is smaller and (usually) will run faster than code compiled down to ES5 or even ES6.
 3. **Audience**: The target audience of this portfolio (Recruiters, Job Interviewers, Clients) will more than likely be using a modern browser at the latest version.
-4. **Preferences**: I prefer CSS Grid / Flexbox to BootStrap for CSS layout and responsive design; to me the code is cleaner and separates layout from the HTML.
+4. **Preferences**: I prefer CSS Grid / Flexbox to BootStrap for CSS layout and responsive design.
 5. **TypeScript and Sass**: Being supersets, there is no penalty for using them as opposed to writing in JavaScript and CSS.
-I find that both technologies provide cleaner code that is easier to follow and debug.
-TypeScript also enables richer intellisense while coding, a feature I find invaluable.
+TypeScript also enables richer intellisense while coding.
-6. **The Name**: Oceans of Code comes from an inside joke :)